aantipov/moiva-blog/content/post/2021-04-27-migration-from-vue-cli-to-vite.md

 I also had to adjust the `lint` task and run `eslint` directly instead of relying on Vue CLI: `"lint": "vue-cli-service lint"` became `"lint": "eslint --ext .ts,.js,.vue"`.

-Having done that, I accomplished "feature parity" with the previous setup.
-The app can now be developed, built and deployed.
+Having done that, I accomplished "feature parity" with the previous setup - the app could be developed, built and deployed.

-We just need not to forget to do one last thing.
+I just needed to do one small but important thing.

 ## Final Step - Cleanup
 We are almost there.
 The only thing left is to remove the dependencies which are no longer needed.